LSeu-Open/AIEnhancedWork/Tutorials/how-to-select-the-right-quantized-model.md

 ## Finding Quantized Models: The Providers

-The open-source AI community is vibrant, and luckily, you rarely have to quantize a model yourself.
-Several individuals and groups consistently provide pre-quantized models for the community on platforms like Hugging Face.
+You rarely have to quantize a model yourself.
+Several individuals and groups consistently publish pre-quantized models on platforms like Hugging Face, usually within hours or days of a new release.

 ### The Hugging Face Hub: Your Primary Destination